DoDucNhan/ALPR-Project/README.md

 - `-d`: path to detection model.
 This project uses WPOD-Net for license plate detection.
 The detailed model architecture is presented [here](https://paperswithcode.com/paper/license-plate-detection-and-recognition-in)
 - `-e`: path to enhance resolution model.
 There are 3 different models to enhance the resolution of the LP-region detected, this might change the performace with corresponding input image.

+## Disadvantages
+- Couldn't detect some square license plates.
+- Text recognition performance affected by brightness and blur.

 ## References
 1. Detection phase:
 - https://www.miai.vn/2019/11/20/nhan-dien-bien-so-xe-chuong-2-phat-hien-bien-so-xe-bang-pretrain-wpod-net/